Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

 The system state is embedded in $\Gamma$ in the sense that the upper-left block of $\Gamma(t)$ --- the unnormalized state of the larger system at time $t$ --- approximates the exact system state $\rho_S(t)$ at time $t$ with error up to $\co{\lambda^3}$ (see \cref{eq: thm-rhos}).
 This error is referred to as the \emph{model error} as it characterizes the accuracy of modelling the actual dynamics determined by \cref{eq: lvn-intro} as a succinct GQME.
 Our model error of $\co{\lambda^3}$ improves the model error $\co{\lambda^3/\alpha^3}$ of the Lindblad equation with $\alpha \ll 1$ representing the time scale separation between the system and the bath, which (surprisingly) had not been precisely characterized until recently \cite{cao_lindblad_2017}.
-A specific example of the GQME (\cref{eq:qme-intro}) can be found at the end of \cref{eq: gqme-derive}.